Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene: Tunneling spectroscopy and Majorana zero-modes

 \section{Tunneling spectroscopy and Majorana zero-modes}

-The topological phase of the BLG/WSe$_2$ planar Josephson junction hosts a single Majorana zero mode localized to each end of the barrier.
+The topological phase of the BLG/WSe$_2$ planar Josephson junction hosts a single MZM localized to each end of the barrier.
 Tunneling constitutes a commonly deployed---though subtle to interpret unambiguously---experimental tool for diagnosing the presence of Majorana modes.
-Figure~\ref{fig:fig5}(a,c) sketches two possible transport experiments to which our setup is amenable: (a) tunneling spectroscopy from a lead directly into the end of the barrier and (c) scanning tunneling microscopy (STM) that probes the full spatial extent of the barrier.
-The lead in (a) could in principle arise from the BLG/WSe$_2$ medium itself upon introducing appropriate tunnel barriers via gates; while STM offers a broader spatial field of view, the accessible temperatures are comparatively high, and likely larger than the topological gap for the junction.
-In this section we examine the local density of states in the barrier---which is expected to roughly track the conductances measured in such tunneling experiments.
+Figure~\ref{fig:fig_s5}(a,c) sketches two possible transport experiments to which our setup is amenable: (a) tunneling spectroscopy from a lead directly into the end of the barrier and (c) scanning tunneling microscopy (STM) that probes the full spatial extent of the barrier.
+The lead in (a) could in principle arise from the BLG/WSe$_2$ medium itself upon introducing appropriate tunnel barriers via gates; while STM offers a broader spatial field of view, the accessible temperatures are comparatively high, possibly on the scale of or larger than the topological gap for the junction.
+In this section we examine the LDOS in the barrier---which is expected to roughly track the conductances measured in such tunneling experiments.
+The LDOS at sites $\bm{r}_j$ is obtained from the Green's functions

+Here, $G(\bm{r}_j)$ denotes the Green's function at site $\bm{r}_j$, and the trace is taken over the valley and spin space.
+The LDOS is evaluated on a discrete grid of positions $\bm{r}_j$ used to define the effective tight-binding model Eq.~\ref{eq:tight_binding}---a discretized version of the low-energy continuum Hamiltonian in the main text.
+In the next section, we will show how to recover the full atomically resolved LDOS by introducing Wannier functions to describe atomic orbitals.